dpshah23/Med-Net/README.md

    - Notifications sent via email for upcoming appointments.
 3. *Health Record Management*: Patients can upload and share medical records securely with doctors.
 Doctors can update health records after each consultation.
 4. *Real-Time Communication*: Integrated video conferencing for consultations.
 Secure messaging for post-consultation queries and updates.
-5. *Feedback and Rating System*: Patients can provide feedback after consultations.
+5. *Feedback and Rating System*: Patients can provide feedback after consultations

 ---